Tezsure/Tezster-CLI/README.md

 tezster --help
 ```

-To setup tezster-cli and for usage guidance visit our [documentation page](https://docs.tezster.tech/tezster-cli#playground-setup).
+Congratulations, you are all set to use Tezster-CLI commands.
+For usage guidance follow our [documentation page](https://docs.tezster.tech/tezster-cli#playground-setup).

 ## Contributing